 Whenever Rich and I travel we like to bring back something unique and unusual, something we would never find on Cape Cod, to remember our trip by.
 On many occasions that has been native art or a local craft item.
 We have Aboriginal art from Australia, batik from Bali, and Inuit art from our latest trip to British Columbia.
 In my former life working on board cruise ships, I collected tee shirts from all over the world.
 Unfortunately, tee shirts do not have lasting value, as I found out after multiple washings.

-At any rate, guests of our Cape Cod bed and breakfast inn often ask where to shop for locally made items.
+At any rate, guests of our Inn often ask where to shop for locally made items.
 Having spent the past seven years searching the length and breath of Cape Cod seeking items to carry in my own little gift cupboard at the inn, I have a fairly comprehensive list of shops that I think my guests might enjoy.
 Though not an exhaustive list by any stretch, the following is a sample of unique and unusual gift items you might consider bringing home with you to remember your Cape Cod vacation.

 Cape Cod Specialty Foods, 11 Cranberry Highway, Sagamore